-If you’ve been caught driving without insurance you may now find yourself subject to SR-22 car insurance.
-If so, plan for at least several years of driving under this policy before any relief is in sight.
-Exactly how long you will have to be covered under R-22 car insurance depends on your state and your particular infractions, but in most cases it’s at least three years.
+Exactly how long you will have to be covered under SR-22 car insurance depends on your state and your particular infractions, but in most cases it’s at least three years.

-Start saving on car insurance rates by entering your ZIP code into the box at the top of the page and begin searching for FREE online quotes now!
+Start saving on car insurance rates by entering your ZIP code into the box at the top of the page and compare FREE online quotes now!

 Does every state have SR-22 laws?

-You probably already know that the regulations regarding car insurance are different from one state to the next.
-SR-22 laws work the same way.
 Many states require them under the conditions listed previously, while other states do not.
-Some of the states that don’t require SR-22 filings include New York, New Mexico, Oklahoma, and Pennsylvania.
-Examples of some states that do are Alaska, Indiana, and Texas.
+Some of the states that don’t require SR-22 filings include:

 Regardless of some of the subtle differences in state SR-22 laws, one thing that seems to be common among those that require the filing is the issue of license suspension.